 Cattle markets in Canada and the United States are being knocked around with uncertainty due to the threat of COVID-19.

-“We are hearing from our producers across the country that the spread between the boxed beef side and the live cattle price doesn’t reflect the reality on the ground,” said Ethan Lane of the National Cattlemen’s Beef Association in a March 18 press conference.
+“We are hearing from our producers across the country that the spread between the boxed beef side and the live cattle price doesn’t reflect the reality on the ground,” said Ethan Lane of the National Cattlemen’s Beef Association during a March 18 press conference.

 There has been an ongoing issue with price discovery on the cash side and it is playing out in stark relief this week as the futures markets tumble.

-“We have seen quite a bit of price fluctuation across all the of US financial markets.
-This is not an issue that is exclusive to the US cattle markets,” he said.
+“We have seen quite a bit of price fluctuation across all of the U.S. financial markets.
+This is not an issue that is exclusive to the U.S. cattle markets,” he said.

 The Canadian situation is exacerbated by a dollar trading below 69 cents.

 Purebred and commercial cattle have been moving through public auction markets, said Brian Perillat of Canfax.

 “Feeder cattle markets are going with a little lighter volume as guys are holding off selling some cattle,” he said.